 Viewing preparation

 Proponents were invited to suggest sequences and rate-point for viewing to demonstrate benefits of their proposal.
 By time of this document preparation following suggestions for the viewing have been done.

+Among them are typical representative of NN based in-loop filter, NN-based super resolution and VVC RPR.
+All sequences are 5 -10 sec , all same resolution (4K).

 In-loop filter category.